 There aren’t many hotels with such epically close views of one of the world’s most revered lakes.
-The Fairmont Chateau Lake Louise is that one in a million hotel though.
+The Fairmont Lake Louise is that one in a million hotel.

 A stay at this luxurious property is a dream come true and a once-in-a-lifetime experience.